arcus-azure/arcus.webapi/docs/versioned_docs/version-v1.3.0/features/logging.md

             return BadRequest("Order ID should be filled out");
         }

-        // Request tracking will happend on this response. return Created($"/orders/{order.Id}", order);
+        // Request tracking will happened on this response. return Created($"/orders/{order.Id}", order);
     }
 }